This is a complete guide to MicroBlogging.

 The medium partner program is where you earn for writing on medium.

-As shown below, Medium makes it easy for creators to collect their reader’s emails for follow-ups, unlike other platforms that don’t permit this.
+As shown below, Medium makes it easy for creators to collect their reader’s emails for follow-ups.

 If you already have a loyal following, you can also import them on medium.